Cass County License Hearing Guide

 Getting Your License Back

-- SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility required by the state to prove you have liability insurance.
-You will likely need to maintain SR-22 insurance for a period of time after a DUI conviction.
+- SR-22 Insurance Requirement: The court may require you to obtain SR-22 insurance, which is a certificate of financial responsibility.
+This demonstrates to the state that you have adequate liability insurance coverage.
+You will likely need to maintain SR-22 insurance for a period of two to three years.

 Special Programs